sonnenbe-dot/GBAS-GUI/README.md

 <h2 align="center">Tutorial</h2>
 This section gives the user a direct and quick hands-on rundown of a typical GBAS process using the GUI.
 This includes running the GBAS pipeline, adding the results into a local database and calculating PIC values.
-For this a test folder containing data for Micromeria.
+For this a test folder containing data for Micromeria has been prepared in the repository.<br>
+<h2 align="center">Preparing the data</h2>
 First step is to download the content of this folder.<br>
 The test folder has data for 4 samples and 4 primers and contains the following:<br>

 - 1 samplefile containing the links between between the names of the zipped FASTQ files and the actual sample names